Phillipmartin/virustotal2/README.md

 ### Retrieve a report
 Use the method retrieve() to get an existing report from VirusTotal.
 This method's first argument can be:

-- an MD5, SHA1 or SHA256 of a file or a list of hashes
+- an MD5, SHA1 or SHA256 of a file or a list of up to 4 hashes
-- a path to a file or a list of paths to files
+- a path to a file or list of paths to files
-- a URL or a list of URLs
+- a URL or a list of up to 4 URLs
 - an IP address
 - a domain name

 retrieve() will attempt to auto-detect what you're giving it.
-If you want to be explicit, you can use the type parameter with the values:
+If you want to be explicit, you can use the thing_type parameter with the values:

 - ip
 - domain